 While on the School Board, Glen led the efforts to audit every department of Richmond Public Schools and similarly to support the online posting of the school system’s check register so that taxpayers could see exactly where their dollars are spent.
 Glen was the driving force behind moving Richmond Public Schools to a zero-based budget.
 Just like the private sector, Glen believes that the educational system should justify how taxpayer dollars are spent to ensure they are directed to the classroom, and not expanding bureaucracy.

-Glen was elected to the Virginia Senate to succeed retiring Senator John Watkins in November 2015.
-Glen's focus in the Senate is on important government reforms like improving our schools, keeping taxes low to grow our economy, and increasing transparency and accountability in state government.
+Glen was elected to the Virginia Senate to succeed retiring Senator John Watkins in November 2015 and was sworn into office in January 2016.
+Since then, Glen has focused on making meaningful reforms to improve our public schools, ensuring that college more affordable and accessible for Virginia students and families, reducing individuals' tax burdens and promoting policies to grow our economy and create jobs, making healthcare more affordable, and increasing transparency and accountability in state government.

 As a practicing attorney, Glen has been recognized as a “Rising Star” by his peers and was honored with the Virginia State Bar Service Award.
 Glen has undertaken efforts to provide pro bono legal services to survivors of natural disasters and mass emergencies across the Commonwealth.